-Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide four gardens for six groups of children.
-From April till October 2014, we have planted and cultivated patches of garden in three elementary schools for four gardening groups, where these gardens were already in existence from our prior activities.
-Additionally, we have created a new garden with greenhouse for two groups at school Hauskoppelstieg, thanks to the enthusiastic volunteer-help from the team of General Mills in Hamburg.
+Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide five gardens for eight groups of children.
+From April till October 2015 we have planted and cultivated patches of garden in four elementary schools for five gardening groups, where these gardens were already in existence from our prior activities.
+Additionally, we have created a new garden for three groups at Brüder Grimm School Steinadlerweg, thanks to the enthusiastic volunteer-help from the team of General Mills in Hamburg.